Finland: EU 'not brain dead' on enlargement

 Tuppurainen spoke after France, last month, vetoed any new steps on Western Balkans enlargement until the EU had first reformed the way it handled the process.

-But EU capitals also had to wait for the new commission to start work before they could task it to draft any changes, the Finnish minister added.
+But EU capitals also had to wait for the new commission to start work before they could task it to draft any changes, the Finnish minister noted.

 The commission was meant to have started on 1 November, but this has been delayed to at least 1 December after MEPs rejected three commissioner candidates.